elysemontano/elyse-lecture-notes/js-foundations/javascript-jest.md

 ### Process
 1: Write the test first!

-Prompt:  Create a function called greeter that returns a string that says Hi, Delta 2022!!!
+Prompt:  Create a function called greeter that returns a string that says Hi, <Cohort> 2022!!!

 Before writing a test, I like to determine any inputs and my expected output
 Input: none
-Output: "Hi, Delta 2022!!!"
+Output: "Hi, <Cohort> 2022!!!"

 #### Explanation of Testing Syntax with Jest (use this explanation while pseudocoding in the text editor)
 Jest uses a method called describe() that runs other nested methods.
 First we invoke the describe method, providing the argument of "greeter" which is our function name, followed by a comma, a set of parentheses, arrow syntax and an opening curly brace to allow us to nest more code within its block scope. (place pseudocode above the describe method)